Iran promises 'crushing' response if US designates Guards a terrorist group

 "If they do, Iran's reaction would be firm, decisive and crushing and the United States should bear all its consequences," he added.

-Individuals and entities associated with the IRGC are currently on the U.S. list of foreign terrorist organisations, but the organisation as a whole is not.
+Individuals and entities associated with the IRGC are already on the U.S. list of foreign terrorist organisations, but the organisation as a whole is not.

 IRGC commander Mohammad Ali Jafari said on Sunday "if the news is correct about the stupidity of the American government in considering the Revolutionary Guards a terrorist group, then the Revolutionary Guards will consider the American army to be like Islamic State all around the world."